Adan Canto, actor known for ‘The Cleaning Lady’ and ‘Designated Survivor,’ dies at 42 - KESQ

 The statement continued, “Most recently, he lit up the screen in The Cleaning Lady with a powerful performance that showcased his artistry, range, depth and vulnerability.”

 Adan’s first credit came in 2009 when he appeared in two episodes of “Estado de Gracia,” a TV series distributed in Mexico.
-He went on to appear in a number of Mexican TV shows and films until 2013, when he landed his breakout role in the US market on Season 1 of Fox’s “The Following” alongside Keifer Sutherland.
+He went on to appear in a number of Mexican TV shows and films until 2013, when he landed his breakout role in the US market on Season 1 of Fox’s “The Following.”

 In 2014, Canto appeared in the Marvel superhero movie “X-Men: Days of Future Past” as the mutant Sunspot, who can channel the power of the sun.